leanprover/lean3-mode/README.md

 Installation
 ============

-`lean-mode` requires GNU Emacs 24.3.
+`lean-mode` requires GNU Emacs 24.3 or newer.
 The recommended way to install it is via [MELPA](https://melpa.org).
 If you have not already configured MELPA, put the following code in your Emacs init file (typically `~/.emacs.d/init.el`):
 ```elisp
 (require 'package) ; You might already have this line
 (add-to-list 'package-archives '("melpa" . "http://melpa.org/packages/"))